 A good UI design has the ability to make or break every piece of software, video games included.
 However, lots of developers will leave the UI for last, basically neglecting just how valuable it is.
 Generally speaking, we as players, don’t really notice user interfaces.
-We only pay attention to them when they are badly put together, when they are difficult to use or when we find them confusing to navigate.
+We only pay attention to them when they are badly put together, or difficult to use or when we find them confusing to navigate.
 It’s said UI is like a window.
 You don’t notice the window if the view is amazing.
 But if it obstructs the view then it’s a bad design.

 What is UI Design?

 It’s the process of designing the ways a human will interact with the hardware or software.
 In our case, UI design is tricky as video games are often complicated and involve many mechanics and inputs.
 An UI can be a menu system, a map or a health bar in a game.
 In the new games UI are dynamic, only features required at that time of the game appear on the screen, thereby making the UI more meaningful.